+Or more precisely, your tooth roots are.
 This process is known as gum recession.
-It is not something that can be easily noticed since the process is gradual and the early symptoms are usually ignored.
-Gum recession is a serious dental condition which could lead to loss of teeth if left untreated.
-This is usually because the bone structure of teeth is damaged thus preventing teeth from being firmly held.
-If you have gum recession, you will be glad to know there are treatment methods available and steps you can take to prevent it from progressing.
+Some people also refer to it as being “long in the tooth”.
+It’s not something that is always easily noticed since the process is gradual and the early symptoms can be overlooked.
+Gum recession is a serious dental condition which could to mobility and loss of teeth if left untreated.
+These complications are usually because the bone structure of the surrounding teeth and underneath the gums become damaged thus failing to support the tooth.

 Why Do Gums Recede?

 Answer: Physical wear of the gums and inflammation of tissues

 Brushing should be done gently.
 When performed aggressively, overzealous tooth brushing or using a stiff tooth brush will wear away your enamel and gum tissues, causing gum recession.

 This preventable gum infection destroys the soft tissue and supporting bone tissue below them.
 This leads to the loss of teeth.
 In many cases, gum recession is the result of untreated gum disease.
 Also called “periodonitis” or “periodontal gum disease”.
 Symptoms also include bleeding, swollen gums, and bad breath.

 Chronic teeth clenching and grinding (bruxism) places excess pressure on the teeth.
 Overtime, it can lead to chipping away of the enamel at the gumlines, near the neck of the tooth.
 In turn, the gums are forced to recede in those locations.